Eric Conn (biochemist): Awards and honors

 An award given in honor of Eric E. Conn to young researchers for outstanding research potential with a promising future in science and public service contribution.

 Conn has been recognized as a Pioneer Member of the American Society of Plant Biologists.

+In 1984, Bruce Maslin described Acacia conniana in his honour, in recognition of his biochemical work on cyanogenesis in plants, including species of Acacia.